 Although many companies refer to uPVC as simply PVC, they are different and not the same.

 The key difference between uPVC and PVC lies in the rigidity of the materials.

-While the uPVC is more rigid and is typically used for window frames and door construction, the latter is flexible and is used for making siding, fences, pipes, and cable insulation.
+While the uPVC is more rigid and is typically used for window frames and door construction, the latter is flexible and makes siding, fences, pipes, and cable insulation.

-- Can be manufactured in a variety of colors, even to look like metal or wood
+- It can be manufactured in a variety of colors, even to look like metal or wood

 - It’s usually more energy efficient than wooden or metal frames and can be recycled